-It was when I returned to the US after a year abroad that I became interested in fasting.
+It was when I returned to the US after a year abroad that I first became interested in fasting.
 Whether I was escaping muggers in Bogotá, or taking cover from tear gas during a student protest in Valparaíso, my adventures in South America had given me a hearty appetite: I never knew what would happen next, so I had to keep the calories coming.
 But back in the States, life became standardized.
-Surprise and danger ceased to be a feature of my day, and suddenly I felt I was eating too much.
+Surprise and danger ceased to be a feature of my day, and suddenly I felt that I was eating too much.

-In Buenos Aires, I would consume steamed fish and vegetables twice daily, with fruit and nuts filling the space between.
+In Buenos Aires, I would consume steamed fish and vegetables twice daily, with fruit and nuts filling the space in between.
 I often mixed things up with beef or poultry, and ate so many mandarin oranges that the Bolivian fruit vendors down the street would start preparing a sack when they saw me coming.
 Even then I was still hungry, and would sometimes sneak a cookie or two at night.
 But in Denver my appetite vanished.

 There, after eating, I would feel heavy and glutted with energy.
 Food stuck inside me, and I was always full when it came time to eat again.
-At first I thought I would switch things up, and decided to consume some grains.
+At first I thought that I would switch things up, and decided to consume some grains.
 This introduced other problems, like stomach pains and flatulence.
 It was only when I was a few days away from moving back to my hometown in Missouri and became too nervous to eat that I realized I had been consuming too much.

 Within a few hours of skipping breakfast, I began to feel lighter, more clear-headed, and energetic.
 “Only eat what you need,” I thought, my experience reinvigorating this platitude.
-I had stumbled on a new way of viewing my body: it was an organism, and food was its fuel.
+I had stumbled onto a new way of viewing my body: it was an organism, and food was its fuel.

 There’s speculation that our ancestors regularly experienced food shortages – going without sustenance for days at a time – and that our bodies evolved to expect them.
 What is known with certainty is that the body responds in a distinct way to a lack of food.

-During the first day, the liver uses its stores of glycogen, making glucose to feed cells.
+During the first day, the liver uses up its stores of glycogen, making glucose to feed cells.
 When glycogen stores are exhausted, usually around the second day, the body starts breaking down fat and muscle.
 Then, after three days, the liver spares muscle, and begins to produce ketone from fat.
 This process, called ketosis, continues until fat stores are depleted or food is consumed.

 Whether or not fasting is beneficial for the body is still controversial.
 In an effort to illuminate this topic, the Los Angeles Times interviewed several medical professionals, among them Mark Mattson, PhD.